Pseudo-Stereo Inputs: A Solution to the Occlusion Challenge in Self-Supervised Stereo Matching: Method

 \subsubsection{Method for Generating Pseudo-Images}

-While the most common warping operation in stereo matching involves using $D^L$, which is aligned with $I^L$, to warp $I^R$ into an image that aligns with $I^L$, this approach cannot be used for generating pseudo-images.
+While numerous methods for novel view synthesis exist \cite{khanTiledMultiplaneImages2023,mildenhall2020nerf,kerbl3DGaussianSplatting2023}, they typically require additional data to train the models themselves.
+Incorporating such methods would introduce extraneous data and priors, which contradicts the fundamental principle of self-supervised learning.
+Therefore, our approach must exclusively utilize information available within the original training pipeline.
+In the standard stereo estimation pipeline, the commonly used warping operation is a form of image synthesis; this involves using $D^L$, which is aligned with $I^L$, to warp $I^R$ into an novel image that aligns with $I^L$.
+However, this approach cannot be used for generating pseudo-images.
 The reason is that we do not have a disparity map aligned with the pseudo-image prior to its generation.
-Consequently, our approach employs a pseudo-image generation method that more closely resembles a simplified rendering process as illustrated in Figure \ref{fig:gen}.
+Consequently, our approach employs a pseudo-image generation method that more closely resembles a simplified rendering process as illustrated in \cref{fig:gen}.
 For $I^R$, each pixel can be relocated backward using $D^R$ to generate $\widetilde{I}^R$.
 If multiple pixels map to the same location in $\widetilde{I}^R$, only the pixel with the maximum disparity is kept.
 This corresponds to the occlusion effect during rendering.
-As shown in Figure \ref{fig:rendering}, this process yields a pseudo-image containing missing pixels.
+As shown in \cref{fig:rendering}, this process yields a pseudo-image containing missing pixels.
 To make it as similar to the real image as possible, it is necessary to pad these missing pixels.
 The padding method and how closely the resulting image resembles a real one directly influence the severity of the overfitting problem.
-This issue is discussed in detail in Section \ref{sub-feedback}.
+This issue is discussed in detail in \cref{sub-feedback}.